 On January 6, 2012, Vulcan filed an answer in Superior Court of New Jersey denying Martin Marietta's claims and a motion to dismiss those Martin Marietta claims that would prohibit Vulcan from interfering with Martin Marietta's efforts to propose new director nominees at Vulcan's annual meeting of shareholders.
-A hearing with New Jersey Superior Court is scheduled for January 23, 2012 to hear argument on Vulcan's motion to dismiss.
+The court denied Vulcan's motion following a hearing on January 23, 2012.